-The United Arab Emirates (UAE) is situated in the Southeast of the Arabian Peninsula in Southwest Asia on the Arabian Gulf, bordering Oman and Saudi Arabia while Pakistan and Iran lie to the north on the Arabian Sea.
+The United Arab Emirates (UAE) is situated in the Southeast of the Arabian Peninsula, bordering Oman and Saudi Arabia.
 In December 1971, the UAE became a federation of six emirates - Abu Dhabi, Dubai, Sharjah, Ajman, Umm al-Quwain, and Fujairah, while the emirate of Ras Al Khaimah joined the federation in 1972.
-The capital city is Abu Dhabi, located in the largest and most economically dominant of the seven emirates.
-Abu Dhabi is investing heavily in educational institutions, such as the Sorbonne and New York University campuses, and cultural and sporting attractions such as the Formula One racing track, Ferrari theme park, Louvre Gallery and Guggenheim museum, to diversify the economy away from oil and encourage tourism.
+The capital city is Abu Dhabi, located in the largest and wealthiest of the seven emirates.

-Since its Federation in 1971, the UAE has developed rapidly into a nation with modern infrastructure (particularly in Abu Dhabi and Dubai) and one of the highest per capita incomes in the world.
+Since its Federation in 1971, the UAE has developed rapidly and is now noted for its modern infrastructure, international events and status as a trade and transport hub.
+It possesses among the highest per capita incomes in the world.

-The President of the UAE is HH Sheikh Khalifa bin Zayed Al-Nahyan, who is also Ruler of Abu Dhabi Emirate.
+The President of the UAE is His Highness (HH) Sheikh Khalifa bin Zayed Al-Nahyan, who is also Ruler of Abu Dhabi Emirate.
 The Ruler of Dubai Emirate, HH Sheikh Mohammed bin Rashid Al-Maktoum, is the Vice-President, Prime Minister and Defence Minister.

-The UAE federal structure includes a Federal Supreme Council (comprising the Rulers of each Emirate), a Council of Ministers and a semi-appointed Federal National Council with an advisory role.
-Each Emirate is nevertheless still governed by its own Ruler, with its own local government, and with competition between the emirates for political and economic influence
+The UAE’s federal structure includes a Supreme Council (comprising the Rulers of each Emirate), a Council of Ministers and a semi-appointed Federal National Council with an advisory role.
+Each Emirate is still governed by its own Ruler, with its own local government and courts.

-The UAE is a member of the Gulf Cooperation Council (GCC), which also includes Saudi Arabia, Kuwait, Oman, Bahrain and Qatar.
-It is a member of the Arab League, the Organization of the Islamic Conference, the United Nations, OPEC, the Non-Aligned Movement and the World Trade Organisation.
-The International Renewable Energy Agency, officially established in 2009, has its headquarters in Abu Dhabi.
+The UAE is a member of the Gulf Cooperation Council (GCC), the Arab League, the Organization of Islamic Cooperation, the United Nations, OPEC, the Non-Aligned Movement and the World Trade Organization.
+The International Renewable Energy Agency, established in 2009, has its headquarters in Abu Dhabi.

-The UAE, which is the Middle East’s second largest economy after Saudi Arabia and one of the wealthiest countries in the region on a per capita basis, had an estimated GDP of US$256.5 billion in 2011 and a real GDP growth rate of around 5.2 per cent.
-The economy is open with a high per capita income and a sizable annual trade surplus.
-It is dependent mainly on oil and natural gas but successful efforts at economic diversification reduced oil- and gas-based output to 25 per cent of GDP in 2011, while services accounted for an estimated 40.1 per cent.
-The UAE depends substantially on its expatriate workforce, which made up about 85 per cent of the workforce and 80 per cent of the population in 2011.
-Free trade zones attract foreign investors by offering 100 per cent foreign ownership and zero taxes.
+The economy is dependent mainly on oil and natural gas but successful efforts at economic diversification reduced oil- and gas-based output to 25 per cent of GDP in 2011, while goods and services accounted for an estimated 87.5 per cent.
+The UAE population of about eight million depends substantially on its expatriate workforce, which made up about 88 per cent of the workforce and 80 per cent of the population in 2012.
+Free trade zones attract foreign investors by offering full ownership and zero taxes.

 The government has increased spending on job creation and infrastructure expansion and is opening up utilities to greater private sector involvement.
 Investment income is also substantial and provides a further element to economic activity.